 "There is an incredible waste of law enforcement time making arrests for various quantities of drugs.
 With limited treatment options the arrests did little more than fill the jails with statistics."

 While growing up in Southern California to a family of law enforcement professionals, John Baker decided his career path at a young age.
 He served both active and reserve as an Army Airborne Ranger including a tour in Vietnam.
-After graduating the Los Angeles County Sheriff’s Academy, he began work with the San Bernardino County Sheriff’s Department as a deputy sheriff.
+After graduating the Los Angeles County Sheriff’s Academy, he began work with the Los Angeles County Sheriff’s Department as a deputy sheriff.
 During his 20 years of law enforcement, he worked as a patrol officer, detective, and retired at the rank of Sergeant but training others was important to him, too.
 John taught courses to academy police recruits as well as a field training officer.
 He was a member of a joint Federal task force relating to domestic terrorism.
 As a deputy sheriff he witnessed the excessive amount of money spent by the government for drug enforcement.
 “The war on drugs did nothing but stack up courts and prisons again costing the public millions of dollars.
 The use of street law enforcement man hours: not protecting the public, but seizing the time for meaningless booking and reports.”

 John recognizes current laws do not provide a solution to the drug problem besides arrest and incarceration.
 He has observed how drug arrests and incarceration ruin lives.
 “I wish the laws had been different and I could have guided them into help rather than Hell.”